Gospel

 Personal Reflection

-• In what areas of my life am I treating faith like a ritual instead of a real, ongoing relationship with Christ?
+• In what areas of my life do I treat faith as a ritual instead of a real, ongoing connection with Christ?

 A Challenge For You